 Digital Non-Fiction Writing

 Blog posts – blog posts are odd for pinning down your word count.
 Why?
-Well, blog posts come in a variety of formats and serve different purposes, such as lead generation or as pillar posts for your website.
-At a minimum, your blog post should be between 300 and 500 words, but it can run as long as 5,000.
+Well, blog posts come in a variety of formats and serve different purposes, such as lead generation or pillar posts for your website.
+At a minimum, your blog post should be between 300 and 500, but it can run as long as 5,000.
 Your blog should be as long as it needs to be to get your story across.
-Here’s a breakdown of some popular formats with word counts.
+Here’s a breakdown of some popular formats.

 - Listicles – 2,300 to 2,600 words